MichaelBrueggemann/sheepsmeadow/README.md

 The binary will be stored in `/opt/sheepsmeadow/bin/`.

 # Reflections on this project
-In this Section i will note some of my experiences with this project.
+In this Section I will note some of my experiences with this project.
 Those notes aren't necessary to use this simulation tool, so feel free to skip the reading:

 ## 08.03.2024